 Autoresearch for agent harnesses

 Andrej Karpathy recently released autoresearch, a project that showed you can give an AI agent a training script, let it experiment autonomously overnight, and wake up to a better model.
-It comes up with ideas, tests them against a single metric, keeps what works, and loops forever without any human input.
+It comes up with ideas, tests them against a single metric, keeps what works, and loops indefinitely without any human input.

 I wondered if I could apply the same idea to my work developing agents.
 Building an agent harness is a loop too: you write prompts, design tools, run the agent, analyze what failed, tweak the system, repeat.
 Could I take myself out of that process entirely and have a meta-agent do it for me?

 In theory, yes.
-You need a configurable agent harness, a benchmark to score it against, and a meta-agent that can see what the inner agent did wrong and make changes.
+You just need a configurable agent harness, a benchmark to score it against, and a meta-agent that can see what the inner agent did wrong and make changes.
 I set this up to test it.

 I initially chose SpreadsheetBench, a benchmark that evaluates an LLM's ability to manipulate spreadsheets, because it is applicable to my work at Brightwave.
 I picked a subset of six tasks and kicked it off.